Ready-Set-Go Home: Reducing Hospital Readmissions

 Visiting Angels® is committed to reducing hospital readmissions through our Ready-Set-Go Home program.
 Ready-Set-Go Home provides care recipients with, essential personal home care services during the period following a hospital discharge.
 We’ll help you coordinate your loved one’s transition home, assist your loved one during this transition, and support your loved one through their first weeks home from the hospital.

 Three-Prong Approach to Reducing Hospital Readmissions

-Our Ready-Set-Go Home program is designed to give seniors this much-needed support, increasing the odds of a full or partial recovery and reducing hospital readmission risks.
-We provide our home care services in accordance with medical directives and in conjunction with care provided by clients’ family and friends.
+Our Ready-Set-Go Home program is designed to give seniors this much-needed support and reducing hospital readmission risks.
+We provide our non-medical home care services in conjunction with care provided by clients’ family and friends.
 Our services are customized for every client, ensuring your loved one receives care tailored to their specific needs.

 The Ready-Set-Go Home program uses a three-prong approach for reducing hospital readmissions:

+- At the Hospital.
 Our Ready-Set-Go Home program starts during your loved one’s hospitalization.
-Our caregivers can visit your loved one at the hospital and provide support services for family and friends.
+Our caregivers can visit your loved one at the hospital and provide non-medical support services for family and friends.
 When doctors begin to discuss your loved one’s discharge, we can guide your family through the discharge process and provide valuable information on discharge planning.
 Our “Ready-Set-Go Home” guide includes detailed information on hospital discharges, questions you can ask doctors and nurses during this process, and tips on reducing hospital readmission risks.